cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

             # This method will be called for every logged API call by the loop
             # in the RunSignatures plugin.
 The return value determines the "state"
             # of this signature.
-True means the signature matched and False means
+True means the signature matched and False it did not this time.
-            # it can't match anymore.
-Both of which stop streaming in API calls.
+            # Use self.deactivate() to stop streaming in API calls.
-            # Returning None keeps the signature active and will continue.
             def on_call(self, call, pid, tid):
                 # This check would in reality not be needed as we already make use
                 # of filter_apinames above.